byterubpay/byterub-site/_posts/2018-01-14-logs-for-the-dev-meeting-held-on-2018-01-14.md

 **\<rehrar>** Alright.
 Thanks. :) Anyone else?
 If not we'll move on.
 **\<rehrar>** Ye, that's next.
 **\<moneromooo>** Things of note since last time: build hardening (currently breaks static builds though), DNSSEC fix on windows, DB and sync hang fixes, secure memory wiping (wip), misc code review and fixes, updates now use HTTPS and can resume downloads
 **\<ArticMine>** In brief I attended BTC awards CIS and participated in the coins panel.
 There were two other coins present Dash, ZenCash.
-Overall it went very well and provided exposure to Monero among the CIS (Commonwealth of Independent state)  crypto communities
+Overall it went very well and provided exposure to ByteRub among the CIS (Commonwealth of Independent state)  crypto communities
 **\<endogenic>** medusa: last i heard MRL was looking for people to review and audit bulletproofs
 **\<endogenic>** sarang would be able to give you more information
 **\<ArticMine>** That is my brief update